fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/angular-gauge/creating-real-time-gauges.md

 &fd_dial=84&clth_dial=14
 ```

-<p class="text-warning">The data provider page needs to be on the same sub-domain on which the chart is hosted and invoked from.
-Otherwise, the cross-domain security might restrict data access and hence the real-time feature won't work.</p>
+> The data provider page needs to be on the same sub-domain on which the chart is hosted and invoked from.
+Otherwise, the cross-domain security might restrict data access and hence the real-time feature won't work.

 ## Using the JavaScript API to Update the Gauge